otis-ke/alx-interview/0x00-pascal_triangle/README.md

 ---

-© 2023 YourName.
+© 2023otis-ke.
 All Rights Reserved.
 ```

-You can update the file names, descriptions, usage instructions, and references as per your actual implementation or additional details you'd like to provide!